• Places We’ve Been

 Safe Travels for Everyone

 Safe travels are a major concern for everyone.
-After all, who wants to go on their dream trip and get injured or worse.
-If you are to believe the daily news shown on TV, you would never venture out of the safety of your home.
+After all, who wants to go on their dream trip and get injured or worse?
+If you believe the daily news, you would never leave your home’s (relative) safety.
 But, in reality, the world really is a friendly place ready to welcome your exploration.
-All you need is a few basic safety and awareness tips to navigate safely.
+All you need is some basic safety and awareness tips to navigate safely.
 So let’s get to it.

 Safe Travels and Pickpockets